learn-co-curriculum/devops-m0-editing-with-vim/README.md

 $ vim file.txt
 ```

 Welcome to `vim`!
 You should see a mostly empty screen, and a blinking cursor.

 `vim` is what is known as a *modal* editor.
 A **modal editor** is simply an editor that revolves around *modes*, each mode having its own set of commands and capabilities.

+What we currently have open is what is known as a buffer.
+In `vim` (and other CLI text editors), a **buffer** is an in-memory representation of a file that is being edited.
+When you open a file, the contents of the file are loaded into a buffer.
+This buffer is what you end up seeing on-screen to make changes to a file, and why until you actually *save* your work into one, it exists separately from the file.

 The mode you find yourself in out-of-the-box is fittingly-enough known as **Normal mode**.
 You can use this mode to navigate through the text, execute commands, and perform some other actions.
 Since our file is currently empty, we're not doing anything here yet.